 |Anesthetic complications as they are less heat tolerant|

-What makes your dog underweight
+What makes your French Bulldog underweight?

 You were right to be worried about such situations.

-If you experience these signs, it would be smart to take your dog to the vet for a formal diagnosis, as the failure to gain weight might be caused by several significant problems.
+If you experience these signs, it would be smart to take your dog to the Vet for a formal diagnosis, as the failure to gain weight might be caused by several significant problems.

-The primary symptom of underweight dogs is rapid weight loss or a lower than expected body size for a French Bulldog.
+The primary symptom of underweight dogs is rapid weight loss or a lower-than-expected body size for a French Bulldog.

-However, the side effects may go beyond how much weight they have lost, other telling indicators that your dog may be underweight usually involve:
+However, the side effects may go beyond how much weight they have lost; other telling indicators that your dog may be underweight usually involve:

 |Loss of appetite|